eleev/swift-design-patterns/Common Design Patterns/Behavioral/Iterator/Iterator.md

 We can implement this pattern in a couple of different ways: by creating the *iterator* and *iteratable* protocols from scratch or we can use similar protocols that already are offered by the Swift standard library.
 The differences between the approaches will be minimal, except you need some very sophisticated features.

 ## Prerequisites
 We start off from a simple, custom model type.
-It will model a single book:
+It will represent a single book:

 ```swift
 struct Book {